Chapter 1: The Wish

 "Your battle is with me," he yelled, hoping the demon lord would refrain from pursuing the girl.
 In his current position he had just enough time to reach either Kikyou or Kagome should Naraku plan to pursue one of them in a deadly chase.
 He gritted his teeth as his thoughts turned to Kikyou.
 'Dammit, what's taking her so long?'

 "What would happen if I interfered with her silly spell?"
-Naraku said, smirking.
-He stretched his arm and extended his fingers, preparing to shoot the miko on the cliffside when a sacred arrow pierced through the air, puncturing his arm.
+Naraku said.
+He extended his arm, preparing to shoot the miko on the cliffside when a sacred arrow pierced through the air, puncturing his forearm.

 At first, Inuyasha was relieved that Kikyou had fired her arrow, until he realized it had come from the opposite direction.
 Dread knotted at the pit of his stomach as he turned to Kagome who readied another arrow to her bow.